 10. Brentford v QPR

-The first and most obvious reason of the rivalry is the proximity of both clubs to each other as Griffin Park is a mere four and a half miles away from Loftus Road.
+The first and most obvious reason for the rivalry is the proximity of both clubs to each other as Griffin Park is a mere four and a half miles away from Loftus Road.
 After the Second World War, they spent practically every season in the same division for the next 20 years.
 At the time, the fixture was each side’s biggest game of the season and always attracted a big crowd

 However, the bad feeling between the clubs runs deeper than locality.
 In 1967, QPR attempted a takeover of Brentford, which would have resulted in QPR moving into Griffin Park and Brentford F.C. ceasing to exist.
 The story infamously broke in the London press but Brentford supporters rallied to save their club.
 Since then, relations between the clubs have been frosty.
 It is one of the biggest rivalries in London football outside the Premier League.